JRoy/AdventOfCode/README.md

 I completed this challenge at 4am and am quite tired of it and don't really remember how the code the works.
 Nevertheless, the code is there and it works but Day 3 will not have a write up!

+## Day 4
+For day four, we are given the task of writing a password validator and validating a range of passwords.
+This password validator had 4 criteria which was to be within six digits, within the range given as input, have two adjacent numbers (like `44` in `123445`), and the numbers in the password must either increase or remain the same from left to right.

+### Part 1
+For part one, I made a helper method to validate passwords, `public static boolean isGoodPassword(int password)`.
+In this method, I start by defining a the variable `lastInt` as `-1`.
+This variable will store the last integer processed by the upcoming `for` loop.
+Next in this method, I convert `password` argument into a string, `pass` and check to make sure it's six digits.
+After that I define another variable, `adjacentDigits`, as false.
+This variable will ensure that 2 adjacent digits are found in the password while iterating on the upcoming `for` loop.
+After that, I begin a `for` loop which iterates over the password char by char:
+`for (char curChar : pass.toCharArray())`.
+In the loop, the variable `curInt` gets defined as `Integer.parseInt(String.valueOf(curChar))` (which just parses the current char as an integer).
+Next I check if `curInt` is less than `lastInt` and if it is, we immediately mark the password as bad because this violates the criteria that a password never decreases from left to right.
+Then, the loop checks if `curInt` is equal to `lastInt` and if it is, the `adjacentDigits` variable is set to `true`.
+Finally, at the end of the loop, `lastInt` is set equal to `curInt` and the loop iterates over the next number in the password.

+Now that the `isGoodPassword(int password)` helper method is defined, we can actually solve part one.
+So to start, I again used Apache's Commons-IO FileUtils API to the input file and set the variables `min` and `max` to that input split at `-` respectively.
+Additionally, I also define a `goodPasswords` variable as zero to store the amount of valid password found in the upcoming `while` loop.
+Then, I began a `while` loop with the following condition: `min != max`.
+In that `while` loop, I check to see if `min` is a good password by using the helper method defined from before; If `min` is a good password, the `goodPasswords` variable is incremented by one.
+Regardless, the `min` value is incremented and the `while` loop continues until it hits the `max` number.
+Once it's done, the `goodPasswords` variable has our answer to part one!

+### Part 2
+For part two, we're told to do basically the same thing as part one but to add one more criteria in order for a password to be marked as valid: Said password must have a balanced amount of repeated numbers.
+For example that means `123444` would be invalid due to there being three fours while `111122` is valid due to there being four ones.
+To solve this part of the puzzle, we can use all of the code from part one but just match each password with a regex, `(?<!(\d)(?=\1))(\d)\2(?!\2)`.
+This regex will only match valid passwords.
+So we can first use `Pattern#compile` from `java.util.regex.Pattern` to compile that regex pattern, then just use `pattern.matcher(password).find()` to see if this password matches the regex.
+Once we add that check in the while loop from part one, our answer will once again be in the `goodPasswords` variable!